Coenzyme A: Biosynthesis

 Enzyme nomenclature abbreviations in parentheses represent mammalian, other eukaryotic, and prokaryotic enzymes respectively.
 In mammals steps 4 and 5 are catalyzed by a bifunctional enzyme called COASY.
 This pathway is regulated by product inhibition.
 CoA is a competitive inhibitor for Pantothenate Kinase, which normally binds ATP.
 Coenzyme A, three ADP, one monophosphate, and one diphosphate are harvested from biosynthesis.

 Coenzyme A can be synthesized through alternate routes when intracellular coenzyme A level are reduced and the de novo pathway is impaired.
 In these pathways, coenzyme A needs to be provided from an external source, such as food, in order to produce 4′-phosphopantetheine.
 Ectonucleotide pyrophosphates (ENPP) degrade coenzyme A to 4′-phosphopantetheine, a stable molecule in organisms.
 Acyl carrier proteins (ACP) (such as ACP synthase and ACP degradation) are also used to produce 4′-phosphopantetheine.
 This pathway allows for 4′-phosphopantetheine to be replenished in the cell and allows for the conversion to coenzyme A through enzymes, PPAT and PPCK.

+A 2024 article detailed a plausible chemical synthesis mechanism for the pantetheine component (the main functional part) of coenzyme A in a primordial prebiotic world.

 Commercial production

 Coenzyme A is produced commercially via extraction from yeast, however this is an inefficient process (yields approximately 25 mg/kg) resulting in an expensive product.
-Various ways of producing CoA synthetically, or semi-synthetically have been investigated although none are currently operating at an industrial scale.
+Various ways of producing CoA synthetically, or semi-synthetically have been investigated, although none are currently operating at an industrial scale.